flexera-public/policy_templates/cost/azure/rightsize_netapp_files/README.md

-# Azure Rightsize NetApp Files
+# Azure Rightsize NetApp Resources

 ## What It Does